AmmarElsherif2021/COOP/README.md

 ## 3.5 Non-Functional Requirements
 ### 3.5.1 Performance
-• Any operation that is expected to take 0.1s or less shall not post any wait indicator.
+• Any operation expected to take 0.1s or less shall not post any wait indicator.
-• Any operation that is expected to take more than 0.1s, but less than 1s, shall post the system wait cursor.
+• Any operation expected to take more than 0.1s, but less than 1s, shall post the system wait cursor.
-• Any operation that is expected to take 1s or more shall post a progress bar, count-down timer, or another system-appropriate wait/progress indicator.
+• Any operation expected to take 1s or more shall post a progress bar, count-down timer, or another system-appropriate wait/progress indicator.
 • System downtime may not exceed 1 minute per day.
 • 95% of transactions shall be processed in less than a second.